 Monitoring provides a way of alerting growers to potential problems and allows control measures to be applied before the situation becomes harder to control.
 Alternative control measures are an important part of an IPM strategy and often these alternatives, such as biocontrol, work best if applied early.

-- Monitoring traps for the raspberry beetle (Byturus tomentosus) was developed in conjunction with Sentomol Ltd using chemicals that mimic the flower volatiles and attract the beetles.
+Monitoring traps for the raspberry beetle (Byturus tomentosus) were developed with Sentomol Ltd using chemicals that mimic the flower volatiles and attract the beetles.
 Threshold beetle numbers in the traps give growers an indication of when pest control treatment is required.

-- The James Hutton Institute was part of a Plant Health Centre project that was monitoring an new invasive species, the Brown marmorated stink bug (Halyomorpha halys), using clear sticky traps.
+The James Hutton Institute was part of a Plant Health Centre project to monitor a new invasive species, the Brown marmorated stink bug (Halyomorpha halys), using clear sticky traps.
 The traps sited in locations around Scotland indicated that the stink bug has not yet become established.

-- Hyperspectral imaging is a technology that could be used to monitor plant stress responses.
-An Innovate UK funded project has developed a method for field-based monitoring of plant stress in raspberry plantations using hyperspectral imaging (Williams et al, 2017).
+Hyperspectral imaging is a technology that could be used to monitor plant stress responses to pests and pathogens.
+A hyperspectral imaging method has been developed for field-based monitoring of plant stress in raspberry plantations (Williams et al, 2017).

-- The entomopathogenic fungi (Metarhizium brunneum) is widely used to control the vine weevil (Otiorhynchus sulcatus).
+The entomopathogenic fungus Metarhizium brunneum is widely used to control the vine weevil (Otiorhynchus sulcatus).
 A joint PhD studentship with Harper Adams University looked at the efficacy of the fungus in different vine weevil populations and found that the efficacy was consistent between insect populations (Morera-Margarit et al., 2020).